Sourdough Artisan Bread

 Sourdough artisan bread is what sourdough dreams are made of.
 Crispy on the outside and soft on the inside.
 It toasts up to make delicious sandwiches and stays good for days.
 This Sourdough Artisan Bread is a labor of love, that you will want to make over and over again.
 It doesn’t require too much hands on time–just a lot of rise time.

 This is an advanced sourdough recipe.
-If you are looking for an easier, beginner version, check out this recipe here.
+If you are looking for an easier, beginner version, check out this beginner sourdough.

-About 8 years ago, before I knew about the health benefits of sourdough or the 2020 sourdough craze, I first started making sourdough bread.
+Over a decade ago, before I knew about the health benefits of sourdough or the 2020 sourdough craze, I first started making sourdough bread.
 At the time I had twin babies and a toddler.
 I was exhausted all the time and had absolutely no time for myself.
 I would lie on the floor of my twins room, waiting for them to fall asleep for nap time and research sourdough bread.
 It was an outlet for me that was much needed at the time and it brought me a lot of peace.
 As I’ve refined my skills over the years, I’ve grown more in love with sourdough and spent years practicing and improving.
-This Sourdough Artisan Bread recipe was the first recipe I tried and repeated many times over as it “taught” me the basics of sourdough bread.
+This Sourdough Artisan Bread recipe was the first recipe I taught myself, tweaked and eventually mastered.
 I find myself returning to it again and again because it is just so good.
 I hope you love it too.

 Take a look at the improvement: One of my most recent loaves of sourdough artisan bread on the left and my very first ever loaf of sourdough artisan bread on the right.